ScoltLee/manage-showroom-oto-winform/README.md

 # manage-showroom-oto-winform
-The application allow users manage some information about car in their showroom
+The application allows users to manage some information about car in their showroom